juliancolumbres/MemoryGame/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <br>
 What is the most difficult aspect of web development?
 How applicable are skills in java to front end development?
 What does a common testing strategy for a website look like?
 Do most developers have freedom when creating an interface, or is design typically strict and determined by someone else?
-Are there certain practices to avoid in front end development that are inefficient or slow webpages?
+Are there certain mistakes to avoid in front end development that cause inefficiency or slow down webpages?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words) <br>